 Ubuntu is one of the best Debian based open source Linux operating systems.
 Almost all Software is free, and you don’t need to worry about the security for your system.
 Every year Ubuntu comes with new Updates.
-But many of us especially newbie users don’t know the proper way to install or upgrade Ubuntu Linux.
-However, in this article, I will be sharing the way to install and upgrade Ubuntu easily.
+But many of us, especially newbie users, don’t know the proper way to install or upgrade Ubuntu Linux.
+However, in this article, I will be sharing a way to install and upgrade Ubuntu easily.
 I think you will be with me for the next couple of minutes.
 So let us get started.

 Selecting A Ubuntu Version

 Make A Bootable Disk

 A bootable drive can quickly help you to install an operating system.
 There are various ways by which you can make a Bootable Live disk to install an Operating System.
 It can be Bootable USB Flash Drive or a DVD.

-First of all Download the latest Ubuntu ISO file from the official site.
-As I have said earlier that you can make either bootable DVD by burning the ISO file or make a bootable flash drive.
+First of all, Download the latest Ubuntu ISO file from the official site; as I have said earlier, you can make either a bootable DVD by burning the ISO file or making a bootable flash drive.

-For making a bootable DVD, right click on the downloaded ISO file and burn it by using your favorite burning software.
-On the other hand, to make a bootable flash drive, you can use my two favorite applications namely Etcher USB Tool or Rufus.
+For making a bootable DVD, right-click on the downloaded ISO file and burn it using your favorite burning software.
+On the other hand, to make a bootable flash drive, you can use my two favorite applications, namely Etcher USB Tool or Rufus.

-Both the software are very easy to use for the newbie users.
+Both the software are very easy to use for newbie users.
 It supports all the primary OS platform.
 Just download and follow on-screen guides.
-For Ubuntu latest version, you can easily port it to your bootable device.
+For Ubuntu’s latest version, you can easily port it to your bootable device.
 Only, 2 GB or 4 GB flash drive is sufficient to do it.

 How to Install Ubuntu

 Step 1 – Boot Device Selection: At first, you plug-in the flashable boot device into your computer and select the removable device from the initial first boot selection screen.
 Things may be a bit complicated but see the manual of your machine to get inside the first boot selection screen or search google.
 Usually, it’s “ESC or F1 or F2 or F12”, depends on a specific computer or laptop.